thesattiraju/cli-tools-docker/README.md

 # CLI Tools Docker based

-Docker images for various tools.
+Docker images with cli tools.

 These images are based on alpine and pushed to docker hub registry under `clitools`.

 Usage: `docker run clitools/<tool-name>`